Breast cancer treatment during the coronavirus outbreak

 The other thing to remember is to protect yourself at the treatment center and at home.
 Wash your hands, stay home, cover coughs and sneezes, and avoid touching your face.

-Dr. Gralow stresses that there are no known treatments to prevent getting COVID-19 but that you can support your immune system by getting sleep, reducing stress, exercising, and eating well.
+Dr. Gralow stresses that as of April 2020 there are no known treatments to prevent getting COVID-19 but that you can support your immune system by getting sleep, reducing stress, exercising, and eating well.
 And while you should not have people visit you in person, you can and should connect with loved ones with video calls and other technology that allows you to stay in touch through this outbreak.